-You can create a View directly in Enscape or via Revit.
-What follows is the method for achieving this directly in Enscape, and the methods for achieving this inside Revit.
+You can create a View directly in Enscape or via SketchUp.
+What follows is the method for achieving this directly in Enscape, and the methods for achieving this in SketchUp.

 You have decided on a position in your project you would like to create a View from.
-Once you have also set any camera specific settings or Visual Settings, including applying styles to the projects geometry in the Revit, click the Create button.
+Once you have also set any camera specific settings or Visual Settings, including applying styles to the projects geometry in Sketchup, click the Create button.
 This will open the Create View panel where you will be prompted to provide the CAD View Name, as well as optionally Mark the View as a Favorite, and use the Linked Visual Preset option, which is discussed here.
-You can also save the Sun Position, as well as Update the View The later options can also be edited and applied at a later date.

 Giving the View a CAD Name